 Staying onsite at the Hard Rock Hotel, the Royal Pacific Resort, or Portofino Bay Hotel also includes complimentary Universal Express for the duration of your visit.

 There are more restaurants than you can shake a stick at, all wanting to feed the hordes of tourists visiting Orlando.
 Some have meal deals on certain days and knowing these can save you money, simply by choosing which night to eat there.

 Many also have ‘Clubs’ on their website and they’ll email you coupons when you join or on your birthday.
 Sign up a couple of days before departure, but not too early as the expiry date will usually only be a week or two long.

 Anyone with a UK Passport who is eligible for a Visitor’s Visa needs to apply and receive their ESTA long before stepping foot on the plane.
 ESTA’s last 2 years and (currently) cost $14 per person.

 It’s recommended you apply for your ESTA at least 6 months in advance as if you are refused an ESTA you will need to apply for a ‘real’ Visa.
 That means interviews at the US Embassy etc which can take months to arrange.

 Beware of opportunist websites.
 There are dozens of official looking websites marketing themselves as ESTA providers – and charge 4 or 5 times the price.
 Technically not a scam because they are offering a ‘service’ by filling in the simple form on your behalf.

 TIP: You can and should always apply for your ESTA HERE at the official Department of Homeland Security’s website.

-Just so you know, the official site should look like this.
+Just so you know, the official application site should look something like this.